 Tony Blair has recently said that we could remain in the EU if the British public changes its mind about Brexit.
-Shortly afterwards, John Major said there should be a second referendum on the terms of Brexit.
+Shortly afterwards, John Major said that there was a “perfectly credible” case for a second referendum.

 Both Major and Blair were strong advocates for Britain to remain in the EU during the referendum campaign.
 They made important interventions in the debate ahead of June 23rd in which they argued their case.